zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

 [RFC 4034][RFC 4034#section-2], and the DS record is defined in section 5 of [RFC 4034][RFC 4034#section-5].

-Signing the zone and providing DS records for a signed zone is not required by the protocol, but it is a deviation from best practices that should trigger an alert.
+While DNSSEC is an optional feature of the DNS protocol, not signing a zone with DNSSEC is deemed to be a deviation from best practices that should trigger an alert.
 A WARNING is therefore raised if the zone is not signed, or if DS records are absent for a signed zone.

 ## Inputs